Why Some Bodies Resist Boundaries (and How to Fix It)

 • Discomfort: Catching yourself holding your breath or tensing your chest.

-Emotions are some of the body’s survival mechanisms.
-They exist to inform you about your relationships and environment.
+Emotions are some of the body’s survival tools.
+They are your nervous system’s way of informing you about the health of your relationships and environment.

-However, emotional signals can get distorted if you have been mistreated, neglected, or had no choice but to people-please in the past.
-To reclaim your choice, it’s important to learn to distinguish between three distinct types of emotional friction.
+However, emotional signals can get skewed if you have been mistreated, neglected, or had no choice but to people-please in the past.
+To recover your nervous system, it’s important to learn to distinguish between three distinct types of emotional friction.

-When you try a new behavior, your nervous system sees it as a risk.
-It lacks a historical record of success, so it forces you to proceed with caution.
+When you try a new behavior, your nervous system can see it as a risk.
+For example, this could happen right before you let a coworker know that you don’t currently have the energy to hold space for their venting.
+Your body lacks a historical record of success with this boundary, so the nervousness is telling you to proceed with caution.
 Think of it as a parent holding the handlebars while you learn to ride a bike.

 • The Shift: This nervousness is not a stop sign.
 It is a caution sign.
-It brings your total presence and awareness to the moment so you can execute the task effectively.
+It brings your total presence and awareness to the moment so you can execute the new task effectively.
+When your body starts having successful experiences with this new behavior, the nervousness will subside.

 2. Doing Something That Was Once Unsafe (Fear)